Degree Fields

 Industry Overview

 The simple act of walking into a restroom, turning on the light, and washing your hands, uses the products of perhaps four different utilities.
 Electricity powers the light, water supply systems provide water for washing, wastewater treatment plants treat the sewage, and natural gas or electricity heats the water.
-Some government establishments do the same work and employ a significant number of workers; however, information about them is not included in this statement.
-Each of the various segments within the utilities sector is distinctly different.
+The utilities industry includes companies that generate, transmit, and distribute electrical power, distribute natural gas, treat and distribute fresh water, and treat wastewater.
+The Federal Government, as well as many state and local governments, also provide electric, gas, water, and wastewater treatment services and employ a significant number of workers in similar jobs, but they are not included in this industry.

 Electric Power Generation, Transmission, and Distribution